-16. Will women participating in ASPIRE provide informed consent?
+16. Do women participating in ASPIRE provide informed consent?

 Yes.
 Women who volunteer to join ASPIRE are educated about all the study procedures, any possible risks, benefits and alternatives to participation as well as the study’s time requirements.
 Study staff also explain that women do not have to take part in the study and can leave it at any time, without consequence.
 This process is called “informed consent” and it occurs prior to screening for ASPIRE, again at enrollment, and continues throughout the duration of the study.
 Information is provided in simple terms and translated into local languages.
 Site community educators and Community Advisory Board (CAB) members also play important roles in helping prospective participants understand the study.

-17. Will women be taught how to insert and remove the ring?
+17. Are women taught how to insert and remove the ring?

-Participants will learn how to insert and remove the ring when they first enroll into the study and will receive additional guidance at monthly follow-up visits as needed.
-Site staff will counsel participants on the ring’s correct use.
-Specifically, participants will be asked to refrain from removing the ring (except as directed) between study visits and instructed on how to reinsert the ring should it come out accidentally.
-They will be discouraged from using intravaginal medications or products, such as lubricants, douches, spermicides or diaphragms because the safety of these products and practices in combination with use of the dapivirine ring is currently not known.
+Participants learn how to insert and remove the ring when they first enroll into the study and receive additional guidance at monthly follow-up visits as needed.
+Site staff also counsel participants on how to reinsert the ring should it come out accidentally between visits and on its correct use.
+Participants are discouraged from using intravaginal medications or products, such as lubricants, douches, spermicides or diaphragms because the safety of these products and practices in combination with use of the dapivirine ring has not yet been determined.

-18. What will be done to ensure the safety of participants in ASPIRE?
+18. What is being done to ensure the safety of participants in ASPIRE?

 ASPIRE was designed based on rigorous international medical practice and ethical standards.
 It is being conducted with numerous measures to protect the safety and well-being of participants.
 Potential volunteers are carefully screened by study staff to ensure that only women for whom it would be safe to participate are enrolled.
 Clinical teams at the trial sites perform thorough evaluations on the health, safety and welfare of participants at each study visit.
 A team at the MTN statistical and data management center (SDMC) assesses incoming reports on a daily basis; and an ASPIRE protocol safety review team (PSRT) provides regular monthly oversight.
 The PSRT includes three additional MTN physicians – two specializing in infectious diseases and HIV and the other in obstetrics and gynecology – whose sole responsibilities are to ensure that everything possible is being done to monitor and protect the safety of participants.
-Regular reviews will also be conducted by an independent Data and Safety Monitoring Board (DSMB) that oversees clinical trials funded by NIAID to ensure that participants are not being adversely affected by the study or study products.
+Regular reviews are also be conducted by an independent Data and Safety Monitoring Board (DSMB) that oversees clinical trials funded by NIAID to ensure that participants are not being adversely affected by the study or study products.
 If the DSMB has any safety concerns, it may, at any time, recommend that the study modify its procedures or be discontinued.
-In addition, the DSMB may recommend halting the trial if there is compelling evidence for a product’s effectiveness or if it becomes clear that the trial cannot answer whether a product is effective.
+It may also recommend halting the trial if there is compelling evidence for a product’s effectiveness or it is clear that the product is not effective in the study’s participants.

 19. What happens if a participant becomes HIV-positive while enrolled in ASPIRE?

-All women in ASPIRE will receive comprehensive HIV prevention counseling and services throughout the trial that include free condoms, risk-reduction counseling, regular HIV testing and other provisions.
-Despite these intensive efforts, a participant could become infected if she has unprotected sex with a partner who has HIV.
+A comprehensive HIV prevention package is provided to all women throughout the trial.
+This includes HIV risk-reduction counseling, free condoms, regular HIV testing and testing for and treatment of other sexually transmitted infections (STIs).
+Despite these intensive efforts, some women may still acquire HIV while they are participating in ASPIRE.
 Women in the trial who test positive for HIV will be taken off study product immediately because continuing its use could increase the risk of the virus becoming resistant to dapivirine and similar ARVs; and they will be counseled and referred by study staff to local HIV care and support services.
 Although off study product, women will be encouraged to remain in the ASPIRE study and continue with routine study visits.
 When possible, they will also be referred to other local research studies for HIV-infected women.
 In addition, ASPIRE participants who become infected will be invited to participate in another MTN study called MTN-015.
-MTN-015 does not provide HIV treatment, but with a participant’s permission, researchers can maintain close contact with her primary treatment provider and share results of laboratory tests that are performed as part of the study, which may suggest modifications to her treatment and help improve the level of care.
+Although MTN-015 does not provide HIV treatment, it does provide frequent laboratory tests indicating how the disease is progressing and how women are responding to treatment that may help local service providers to better manage the care of these women.

 20. How could a woman become HIV-positive while taking part in an HIV prevention trial?